scheidelg/SANS-Class-Redirect-Template/Instructions.md

                <p>Click to access <a href="https://1drv.ms/o/s!AmX2EQD23qhmhyvAK-oicNNrOyFv">the OneNote page</a> for SEC530 at SANS South by Southeast Asia 2021.</p>
              </body>
            </html>

+     - Use an edited version of this content:
+        - Replace the URL in the 'edit link' comment with the edit link for the OneNote notebook
+        - Replace the URL in the HTTP redirect with the edit link for the OneNote notebook
+        - Replace the URL in the HREF with the edit link for the OneNote notebook
+        - Replace the URL in the 'view link' comment with the view link for the OneNote notebook
+        - Replace the event name with the correct event name

      - Click on **Commit new file**